 - To increase your chance to raise EU and international financial resources to support your/your organization research/activities.

-Activities of the Thematic Research Groups
+Activities of the Special Interest Groups

 - To act as focused discussion group inside the Association, responsible for the development and delivery of research activities in specific TH sub-domains